Matechs-Digital/workshop-july-2020/README.md

 ## General Infos

-The workshop has to be interactive, we will start with a slightly boring topic that is configuration and in that the exercises are not so exiting but for the rest you will be required to come up with solutions.
-Ideally for each exercise you will give it a try first before we go though it toghether to better understand the topic.
+The workshop has to be interactive, we will start with a slightly boring topic, configuration, in that exercises are not so exciting but for the rest you will be required to come up with solutions.
+Ideally for each exercise you will give it a try before we go though it toghether to better understand the topic.

 Other infos are:

-- We take small breaks ideally 5/10mins every hour.
+- We take small breaks ideally 5/10 mins every hour.
-- Q&A should be interactive during the workshop, there are no planned q&a slots.
+- Q&A should be interactive during the workshop, there are no planned Q&A slots.
-- In in person worshops I would be able to walk by you and share a view on the screen to discuss ideas and problems, let's try to do that here too
+- In in person worshops I would be able to walk by you and share a view on the screen to discuss ideas and problems, let's try to do that here with screen-sharing too.